Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

-After that, define main shape and silhouette of straps according to reference image.
+After that, correct shapes/silhouette of straps according to reference image.

-**Jumpsuit Clips**
+### Overalls Clips

 Add plane object to scene, scale it a bit to achieve silhouette of clip from reference image.
 It's very important to **Apply Scale** after adjustments to follow next steps.